 It’s never wise to sit on the hood of a car.
 While you probably won’t cause damage to the component under the hood because these are well-protected, you can dent or scratch the hood, leading to costly repairs.
 Plus, some hoods are designed with less resistance to damage.

-The engine, transmission, battery, radiator and other components under the hood should remain relatively safe, even if you put a good amount of weight on the hood.
-However, you expose the material and paint to damage that doesn’t need to occur.
+The engine, transmission, battery, radiator, and other components under the hood should remain relatively safe, even if you put a good amount of weight on the hood.
+However, you needlessly expose the material and paint to damage.
 For these reasons alone, it’s best to find somewhere else to sit.

 Reasons to Avoid Sitting on Car Hood

 Every car hood is rated for a different weight based on what it can support.
 If you are driving a large truck, the hood might be able to hold up to 500 pounds of weight.
 However, most stock car hoods are made from steel, with a weight rating of just about 50 pounds.